pmlmodelling/ersem/docs/source/workflow.rst

 Public developments
 -------------------

-The following come under public developments:
+The following changes are considered public developments and would need to follow a slightly different workflow (see below):

 1. Documentation - new descriptions and updates to current documentation, these include new ERSEM tutorials or fixes to current docs